android-ui-testing/Cookbook/docs/content/basics/ui_testing.md

 Remember, it's possible to create tests that will use both frameworks.
 For example, you can find your views and interact with them by `Espresso` and in the same test call `UiAutomator` to perform something specific, like pressing volume button. <br/>
 But for usual testing you should prefer `Espresso` rather then `UiAutomator`.

+`Espresso` as well as the `Jetpack Compose Testing Library` support Robolectric, while `UiAutomator` doesn't.
+That means, one can write Shared Tests written in Espresso or with Compose Library.

 ### Espresso

 ➕ Access to codebase <br/>